compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

   [1] "Model"
 ```

-2.4.1) **Checking model parameters and manipulating prior values**
+## **Checking model parameters and manipulating prior values**

 There is an easier way to check the model parameters and priors.
 You can also update your prior without using the *main.menu* function.
 To see your priors use *get.prior.table*.
 This function generates a table with the model parameters and priors.
 You can then alter this table and use it to update the prior values of your model using *update.priors*.
+Note that for the update.prior to work the parameters in the table and model object have to be the same.

 ```